-The Authority distinguishes between operating revenues and expenses from non-operating ones.
-Operating revenues and expenses result from providing services and producing and delivering services in connection with the Authority's principal ongoing operations.
+The Authority distinguishes between operating and non-operating revenues and expenses.
+Operating revenues and expenses are the result of providing, producing and delivering services in connection with the Authority's principal ongoing operations.
 The principal operating revenues of the Authority come from fare box collections and bus media sales.
-The Authority also recognizes as operating revenue vanpool income, special transit fare agreements with Western Washington University and the Bellingham Transportation Benefit District, and advertising commissions.
+The Authority also recognizes as operating revenue vanpool income, special transit fare agreements with Western Washington University, the Bellingham Transportation Benefit District, and advertising commissions.
 Operating expenses for the Authority include, but are not limited to, wages and benefits, vehicle maintenance and operations costs, administrative expenses and depreciation of capital assets.
 Revenues and expenses not meeting this definition are reporting as non-operating revenues and expenses.